-The CEO holds the position of Chair for the leadership committee, which is composed of the Headteachers, Deputy Headteachers and, where applicable, the Assistant Headteachers from each school The Leadership team continues to advise the board, and the other committees of the trust.
+The CEO holds the position of Chair for the leadership committee, which is composed of the Head of School and Deputy Head of School from each school.
+The Leadership team continues to advise the board, and the other committees of the trust.
 The Position of Chair of the HR Committee is currently held by a Trustee.
 Likewise, the position of Chair for the Finance & Audit Committee is held by another Trustee.